ShauryaDusht/social-media-app/README.md

 # Postly

-A Twitter like Micro-Blogging website built with Go, PostgreSQL, and Redis.
+Postly is a Twitter-inspired micro-blogging platform built with Go, PostgreSQL, and Redis.
+It includes features like JWT authentication, timelines, likes, follows, rate limiting, caching, monitoring with Grafana, and a responsive web interface for a smooth user experience.

 ## Quick Start

-### Prerequisites
+### 🚀 Prerequisites

-- Go 1.21+
-- Docker
-- PostgreSQL
-- Redis
+Make sure you have the following installed to run **Postly** smoothly:

+`🔧 Go 1.23+` &nbsp;&nbsp;`🐳 Docker` &nbsp;&nbsp;`🐘 PostgreSQL` &nbsp;&nbsp;`⚡ Redis`

-### Setup using Docker
+### Local Setup using Docker

 1. Clone the repository:
    ```bash